- Abbreviation Guide

 All shadowers must provide official documentation of a current influenza vaccination if the shadowing dates take place during the flu season (October-March).”

-- If you are under the age of 18, a parent or guardian must sign the Parental Minor Consent Form for you to be eligible to start your shadowing experience.
+If you are under the age of 18 and/or a high school student, a parent or guardian must sign the Parental Minor Consent Form for you to be eligible to start your shadowing experience.

 Student Placement Services contact information: